 Revised xxx x, 2019

-Preamble

-The variety and complexity of the tasks performed by institutions of higher education produce an inescapable interdependence among governing board, administration, faculty, students, and others (AAUP, 1963).
+Article 1: Purpose

+Article 2: Membership

+Article 3: Officers

+Article 4: Elections

+Article 5: Senate Standing Committees

+Article 6: School-based Committee Structure and Function

+Article 7: Faculty Grievance Committee

+Article 8: Senate Accountability

+Article 9: Amendments

+Article 10: Parliamentary Authority

+Article I. Purpose

 The purpose of the Faculty of Springfield College is to promote, stimulate, and encourage study, research, and teaching in academic areas central to the College, guided by the mission of the institution, and to monitor and counsel the supportive and ancillary services necessary to maintain academic excellence.
 The Faculty accomplishes its purpose with adherence to the Charter and By-Laws of Springfield College.

-Moreover, the Faculty adopts in principle the operating guidelines for shared governance as described in the Statement on Government of Colleges and Universities as was jointly formulated by the American Association of University Professors, American Council on Education, and the Association of Governing Boards of Universities and Colleges.
-Please reference Appendix C for this complete statement on shared governance.
+The Faculty adopts as a guiding principle the Statement on Government of Colleges and Universities that was jointly formulated by the American Association of University Professors (AAUP), American Council on Education, and the Association of Governing Boards of Universities and Colleges (Appendix).
 The Springfield College Faculty are committed to a collaborative partnership with the Board of Trustees and the College Administration that features open communication, trust, and respect for one another when differences of opinion arise, and the utmost concern for students.